 Does St Catharine’s consider candidates who are applying to university, or even Cambridge for a second time?

-We are very happy to consider such applicants in exactly the same way as we consider first-time applicants.
+We are very happy to consider such applicants in exactly the same way as we consider first-time applicants, although we would normally expect you to have met or exceeded the University's typical conditional offer in the relevant subject.
 If you've applied to Cambridge before, our informal advice is that you may want to consider having a fresh 'bite at the cherry' by applying to a different college the second time round.

 Does St Catharine’s consider applications to undergraduate courses by applicants already enrolled on courses at other universities?